linobollansee/the-luxury-blog/README.md

 ![Desktop collaboration message section for the Luxury Blog project](readme/images/luxury-blog-desktop-collaboration-message.png)

-- A superusers can create any data in the admin panel's data models.
+- Superusers can create any data in the admin panel's data models.

 Reading data: